shivamsekra/Annadata/README.md

 * APPLICATION DEMO-
-To take a demo please install Expo-Go application form play-store and scan this QR code from the app to access Annadata.
+To take a demo please install Expo-Go application from play-store and scan this QR code from the app to access Annadata.

 ![expo](https://user-images.githubusercontent.com/58334597/115113271-22f88800-9fa7-11eb-9ca2-a4af145904f6.PNG)